 A: Current programs require 17-18 credits per semester at Doane University.

 Q: Will a student be required to take summer courses?

 A: It is likely that a student will need to take summer courses to meet program expectations.
-However, the number of courses/credits may depend on the individual academic program as well as the number of initial credits transferred prior to beginning enrollment at Doane College.
+However, the number of courses/credits may depend on the individual academic program as well as the number of initial credits transferred prior to beginning enrollment at Doane University.

 Q: Can a student-athlete participate in the 3-year program?